Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Algorithm description

 \section{Algorithm description}

-Following \cite{mattei2020assessing}, we implemented a Metropolis within Gibbs with Data Augmentation to estimate the causal effects of a new investigational drug, administered in addition to the standard of care, with respect to the standard of care only.
+We implement an Adaptive Metropolis-within-Gibbs with Data Augmentation to estimate the causal effects of a new investigational drug, administered in addition to the standard of care, with respect to the standard of care only.
 The algorithm is described by Algorithms \ref{Alg1} and \ref{DA}.